onfe/drip-dash/docs/nginx-setup.md

 # Nginx Proxy Setup

-We recommend against running DripDash with `sudo` in order to bind to port 80, instead run on `PORT=8000` (default or set in .env) and use Nginx to proxy your server.
+We recommend against running DripDash with `sudo` in order to bind to port 80, instead run on `PORT=8000` (default for production) and use Nginx to proxy your server.

 ## Installing Nginx